 Keep plenty of toys inside your home and inspire your cat to engage in interactive activities.
 This could be puzzles with treats as the prize, or ribbons that you move for them.
 They will be more likely to play if it means spending time with you.

 Birmans are not the most active kitties.
 Because of this, the Birman cat is susceptible to becoming overweight — even obese.
-Make sure to provide them with healthy cat food and never overfeed them.
+Make sure to provide them with healthy cat food and nutritious treats while avoiding overfeeding them.
 You’ll find the right serving size on the side of the bag.

 It’s always important to look for cat food brands with quality ingredients.
 What are quality ingredients to keep an eye out for?
 The first is a protein source.
 This should be turkey, chicken, salmon, etc. If the first ingredient is “chicken meal,” it’s probably not a high-quality brand.
 Cat foods with omega-3 fatty acids are also amazing for their health!